duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_30_demos/40_lfv_demos/11_semantic_segmentation.md

 To further reduce the noise in white and yellow lines, we apply RANSAC to fit a straight line for both the WHITE and YELLOW points.
 A better option is to fit a higher order polynomials (e.g., cubic) line.
 We attempted to do this, but did not get a good results in time.
 However, we encourage curious readers to implement this in order to improve the overall performance.

 Finally, we ground project all the remaining WHITE and YELLOW points onto the ground since we know that white and yellow lines are indeed part of the ground plane.
 For GREEN and RED points, we only ground project the points that correspond to the bottom of the obstacles.
 The implementation of the ground projection mostly follows the one available in the `ground_projection` package (https://github.com/duckietown/dt-core/tree/daffy/packages/ground_projection).
+The ground projected points will then be used to compute the follow point (next subsection).

 ### Computing follow point

-TODO
+To compute where to go next, given all the ground projected points, we consider cases when we see obstacles or not.

+For the case when we do not see obstacles, there are cases when we see both white and yellow lines, only yellow line, and only white line.
+For the case when we see both lines, we compute the centroid from each of the lines, and compute the follow point as the middle point between these two centroids.
+If we only see one of these lines, then we compute the follow point as the centroid of the line added with some offset value so that the follow point is located in the middle of the lane.

+For the case when we see obstacles, we may consider all combinations of classes that may appear (e.g., WHITE-YELLOW-RED, WHITE-YELLOW-GREEN, WHITE-YELLOW-GREEN-RED, etc.).
+For the LFV challenge, we can consider only the cases when other Duckiebot appears (i.e., there exist RED points).
+That is, we check the distance of the closest RED point to our Duckiebot.
+If the distance is lower than certain threshold value, we consider the other Duckiebot to be too close to our robot and the follow point should be set at (0,0) (i.e., the origin of our robot coordinate frame) to make our Duckiebot stops moving.
+With this approach, if there is a moving Duckiebot in front of our Duckiebot, our robot will always maintain its distance from the other vehicle while keep following the lane.

+EXPERIMENTAL:

 ### Controller: pure pursuit

 TODO

-## Pre-flight checklist {#demo-semantic-segmentation-pre-flight}

-Check that every Duckiebot has sufficient battery charge and that they are all properly calibrated.

 ## Demo instructions {#demo-semantic-segmentation-run}